yukito-n/bpo_data_entry/README.md

 - Operators can start and stop timers on batches to log their work time and item counts.
 - Managers can assign operators to batches and create work shifts.
 - A simple dashboard aggregates productivity metrics.
-- Validation errors can be logged against a batch and operator.
+- Validation errors can be logged against a batch and operator with categorized error types.
+- Issue tracking allows operators to flag documents for manager review.
+- Managers can create knowledge base articles searchable by all users.
+- An analytics endpoint reports error rates, performance trends, and cost estimates.
+- A monthly CSV performance report can be generated.

 ## Running the server